 fies the setback line from the street.
 No building may be located between this line and the street.
-The street setback line establishes the measursite.
-When interpreting the Regulating Plan, the least 30 feet.
+The street setback line establishes the measurfrontage requirements wrap the corner for at least 30 feet.
 On mid-block conditions with multiple frontage designations, the requirements for each frontage extend for at least 50 feet measured from the street setback line into the site.